-A wealth of literature on public support for social-investment policies shows that such policies enjoy broad backing from electorates across many countries (e.g., Hemerijck 2013, Busemeyer et al. 2020).
+A wealth of literature on public support for social-investment policies shows that such policies enjoy broad backing from electorates across many countries (e.g., Busemeyer et al., 2020; Hemerijck, 2013).
 Overall, groups who tend to benefit from the KE (educated people, urban dwellers, women, as well as workers in highly skilled cognitive occupations) are more likely to support social investment policies.
-Conversely, 'working class' or lower educated individuals (defined in various ways), are found to be less supportive of such policies (e.g., Garritzmann et al. 2022; Bremer 2022; Häusermann et al. 2022; Kurer and Häusermann 2022; Bremer and Bürgisser 2023).
-However, these socio-demographic correlates of policy preferences also often align with partisan affiliation, and it remains unclear to what extent the knowledge economy winner/loser divide is based on self-interest or ideology and supply-side appeals (e.g., Kraft 2018, shows that mainstream parties are most supportive of investments, because they are likely to have more long-run electorally benefits).
-Precisely measuring the perceived effects of digitalization policies on economic growth and on different social groups -- that is the perceptions about their sociotropic and redistributive consequences -- permits more accurate testing of self-interest versus ideology-based explanations: if respondents hold differentiated perceptions of distributive effects, this would suggest an interest-based evaluation of these policies, whereas more sweeping positive or negative evaluation of such policies would more likely indicate ideology-driven attitudes.
+Conversely, 'working class' or lower educated individuals (defined in various ways), are found to be less supportive of such policies (e.g., Beyer et al., 2022; Bremer, 2022; Bremer & Bürgisser, 2023; Häusermann et al., 2022; Garritzmann et al., 2022; Kurer & Häusermann, 2022).
+However, these socio-demographic correlates of policy preferences also often align with partisan affiliation, and it remains unclear to what extent the knowledge economy winner/loser divide is based on self-interest or ideology and supply-side appeals (e.g., Kraft, 2018, shows that mainstream parties are most supportive of investments, because they are likely to have more long-run electorally benefits).
+Precisely measuring the perceived effects of digitalization policies on economic growth and on different social groups - that is the perceptions about their sociotropic and redistributive consequences - permits more accurate testing of self-interest versus ideology-based explanations: if respondents hold differentiated perceptions of distributive effects, this would suggest an interest-based evaluation of these policies, whereas more sweeping positive or negative evaluation of such policies would more likely indicate ideology-driven attitudes.

 A related body of literature on socio-structural interests as drivers of policy preferences has focused on technological change, a key component of the KE.
-This literature investigates how workers at risk of displacement by automation, or exposed to technological change, and digitalization respond politically (for reviews, see Weisstanner 2023; Gallego and Kurer 2022; Bürgisser 2023).
+This literature investigates how workers at risk of displacement by automation, or exposed to technological change, and digitalization respond politically (for reviews, see Busemeyer et al., 2023; Gallego & Kurer, 2022; Weisstanner, 2023; Bürgisser, 2023).
 Two findings from this literature suggest that workers who are vulnerable to technological displacement - because of routine task employment - may be less likely than others to support digitalization policies.
-First, the best available cross-national evidence from the OECD "Risks that Matter Survey" suggests that workers at both high objective or subjective risk of substitution are, if anything, less likely to support active social policies (as opposed to compensatory redistribution) (Busemeyer and Tober 2023, Busemeyer et al. 2023).
+First, the best available cross-national evidence from the OECD 'Risks that Matter Survey' suggests that workers at both high objective or subjective risk of substitution are, if anything, less likely to support active social policies (as opposed to compensatory redistribution) (Busemeyer et al., 2023; Busemeyer & Tober, 2023).
 If workers perceive digitalization as analogous to active social policies to promote investment in skills, then the same correlation may hold.
-Second, evidence suggests that workers at risk of technological displacement, as well as those generally concerned and pessimistic about the broader impact of technology, tend to increase their support for technological protectionism, that is policies that slow down or prevent technological change (Bicchi et al. 2025; Gallego et al. 2022).
-We flag that exposure to new technologies, in contrast to risk/threat, is more difficult to theorize in terms of self-interest, as it can fuel perceptions of both substitutability or augmentation (Haslberger et al. 2025).
-However, since digitalization policies typically accelerate rather than slow down technology adoption, technologically "at risk" workers should be less supportive of such policies.
+Second, evidence suggests that workers at risk of technological displacement, as well as those generally concerned and pessimistic about the broader impact of technology, tend to increase their support for technological protectionism, that is policies that slow down or prevent technological change (Bicchi et al., 2025; Gallego et al., 2022).
+We flag that exposure to new technologies, in contrast to risk/threat, is more difficult to theorize in terms of self-interest, as it can fuel perceptions of both substitutability or augmentation (Haslberger et al., 2025).
+However, since digitalization policies typically accelerate rather than slow down technology adoption, technologically 'at risk' workers should be less supportive of such policies.
 Taken together, these observations suggest that those facing greater risks from digitalization are likely to be more opposed to digitalization policies.